 The least optimistic are CFOs are from Bosnia and Herzegovina and the Czech Republic.
 In those countries, the share of CFOs expecting GDP growth that is no greater than 1.5% stands at 88% and 71% respectively.
 CFOs from Lithuania (90%) and Kosovo (80%) are even more pessimistic, however, due to the limited number of responses from CFOs in these countries we are interpreting these figures with caution.
 The most polarised opinions are those held by CFOs in Estonia and Slovenia.
-In Estonia, 50% expect GDP to grow What is your expectation for the country economic GDP growth?

-by at least 1.5%, another 50% predict growth of 2.6% or more.
+In Estonia, 50% expect GDP to grow by at least 1.5%, another 50% predict growth of 2.6% or more.
 42% of Slovene CFOs expect the same level of GDP growth, while 49% predict the growth to reach no more than 1.5%.